What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 All you need to do is to spray all over the boat seats without dilution.
 Leave it for about 10 minutes or longer so that chemical particles penetrate the vinyl completely.

-Some people attempt to use regular household detergents or bleach to clean the vinyl seats.
+Some people use regular household detergents or bleach to clean the vinyl seats.
 But believe me, this would turn into a complete mess.
-Bleach contains powerful chemical substances that can destroy your seat’s appearance.

 Don’t get yourself involved in experimenting by making a mixture of different detergents and bleach.

-Scrubbing Softly With a Brush
+2. Scrubbing Softly With a Brush

 When you feel that spray has taken enough time to take its effect on vinyl, it’s the right time to move into the next step.

-Apply a flexible brush on vinyl and make sure that the spray fumes cover every inch of your seat covers.
+Apply a flexible brush on the vinyl and make sure that the spray fumes cover every inch of your seat covers.
 I would recommend that the brush should have:

 - non-scratch scrubber